Essentials of Phlebotomy • Health Assessment and Fundamental Clinical Skills • IV Therapy: Peripheral and Central Line Care • Peripheral IV Therapy

 IV Therapy: Peripheral and Central Line Care

-A full day course dedicated to reviewing the anatomical placement, utilization and assessment of intravenous lines used in acute and home care settings.
+A full day course dedicated to the anatomical placement, utilization and assessment of intravenous lines used in acute and home care settings.
 The course includes time to practice venipuncture for the placement of peripheral lines using simulation materials.
-Students will gain a thorough understanding of intravenous nursing care, not competency, in placing intravenous lines in clinical practice.
+Students will gain a thorough understanding of intravenous nursing care, not competency.

 Intended Learning Outcomes